“South”, the new frontiers of adaptation in the “North”?

 • how to make this knowledge sharing actionable?

-I4CE is co-organizing this session in partnership with Agence Française de Développement (AFD), as part of its participation in the AFD’s Adapt’Action program monitoring committee.
+I4CE co-organized this session in partnership with Agence Française de Développement (AFD), as part of its participation in the AFD’s Adapt’Action program monitoring committee.
 This is an opportunity to enrich the analyses carried out in Europe, and to enhance the sharing of knowledge and methodologies with a wide range of partners and international organizations.

 Speakers: